CNM-Ingenuity/codeathon2019/FAQ.md

 _Note: Teams may have a maximum of four participants._

 ### Can people from the same company/organization sign up for the same team?
 Absolutely!
 We want you to have fun with your friends, so you can come with others in mind that you want to work with.
-Your team may be asked to take on another person depending on the amount and variety of ideas generated Opening Night, but it won't be required. (see [Rules and Guidelines](rules-guidelines.md) for more information)
+Your team may be asked to take on another person depending on the amount and variety of ideas generated on opening night, but it won't be required.
+(See [Rules and Guidelines](rules-guidelines.md) for more information)

 ### Can I be on a team by myself?
 Sure!
 We encourage everyone to network and meet other developers but the rules are teams may have 1-4 people.